RoneyBABA/Housing/README.md

 This project predicts real estate prices (houses, apartments, and plots) across **Bangalore**, using data from [this Kaggle dataset](https://www.kaggle.com/datasets/sumanbera19/bengaluru-house-price-dataset).

-This project helped me understand real-world data workflows and made me more adaptable and eager to grow in the **data science and ML** domain.

 ---

 ## Project Overview